Actinium-k/code-samples-ispace/README.md

 - Python (Riscognition)
 - JavaScript (Sen2Cube.at)

-These samples are part of larger programs with components of lesser interest for review.
+These samples are part of larger programs, the full source code of which are not available, with components of lesser interest for review.
 All of the C# and Python code was written by myself, while the JavaScript/Ember samples were initially written by someone else and heavily modified by myself.
 Details can be provided upon request.